Gimkhana/Empirical_Analysis_FM/README.md

 #### **About this GitHub repository**

 This repository documents quantitative research and applied projects in portfolio management, factor investing, and investment strategies.
 It combines academic rigor with institutional and academic insights.

-- For practitioners: Reproducible frameworks for portfolio construction and investment strategies.
-- For researchers: Well-documented methodologies with clear citations and data sources.
-- This repository is also well suited for anyone looking to delve into data science and quantitative techniques applied to finance.
+All projects comes with well documented methodologies with clear citations and data sources.
+This repository is also well suited for anyone looking to delve into data science and quantitative techniques applied to finance.

 ---